-There are several ways for chess players to find their own ways of maintaining or even improving their level to a higher degree.The most common ways of training used by semi-professionals to club players is basically to go over the chess games played around the world in the strong tournaments, play a lot of blitz online, review the openings of interest using a chess program.
+There are several ways for chess players to find their own ways of maintaining or even improving their level to a higher degree.The most common ways of training used by semi-professionals to club players is basically going over the chess games played around the world in the strong tournaments, play a lot of blitz online, review the openings of interest using a chess program.

-Now, this is okay for some maintenance, but in the long run it won’t get you far.
+Now, this is okay for some maintenance, but in the long run, it won’t get you far.
 Chess is best trained by solving, by emulating the situations you will face at a chess tournament, so why not try this at home and prepare for the battle?
-In this article we will give you 5 tips to build your own chess training program.
+In this article, we will give you 5 tips to build your own chess training program.
 We have written it for chess players who work alone, but if you have a training partner or a coach to support you that’s even better.

-First of all you need to set a realistic idea of your goal.
+First of all, you need to set a realistic idea of your goal.
 Be realistic about the amount of time you can or would like to dedicate to chess.
 This is easy; you have your own schedule so you can decide the hours of study.
-In our opinion it is better to do a little each day than a lot in only one day.
+In our opinion, it is better to do a little each day than a lot in only one day.
 That means that 40 minutes each day of chess training will probably be better than 4 hours only on Saturday and 6 the next day.
 Consistency is a key factor to improvement.